lassejlv/sheetdb.js/docs/guide/installation.md

 #### Lets create some data...

 In here we will create basic schema.
 With an name and age for a user.
-YOU not have am id property because it will be created automatically.
+YOU can't use the `id` property in the schema.
+It will be automatically generated.

+The `id` that will be generated will be a random string with the current year at the two first characters.
+For example: `23ee56732fa4`.
+You can se the `23` at the two first characters.
+This is the year.
+The rest of the characters are random.

 ```js
 const schema = {